MARK-Labs/fmarkdoc/DASHBOARD.md

 ---
-currentMenu: home
+currentMenu: dashboard
 ---

-# Accelerate&trade; User Guide
+# The Accelerate&trade; Dashboard

 The purpose of this guide is to provide an overview of the features of the Accelerate&trade; portal.
 Specifically you will learn how to: